Azure-Samples/openai-end-to-end-baseline/README.md

   -p baseName=$BASE_NAME
 ```

-1. TEMPORARY - Set public network access to 'All networks' for the Azure Container Registry and the machine learning Storage Account.
-There is a known bug that requires these to be accessible publicly.
+1. TEMPORARY - Set public network access to 'All networks' for the Azure Container Registry.
+There is a known bug that requires these to be publicly accessible.

 ## Create, test, and deploy a Prompt flow